MilanPecov/dj_materialized_views/docs/quick_start.md

 Two new admin models have been added to the app
 ![img.png](images/mv_admin_page.png)

-All that is left is to:

-* create a Materialized View entry
+The final step is to create a Materialized View entry and then perform the `Create Materialized View` admin action on that entry
-* run the admin action that creates the materialized view in the database and starts the refresh loop

 ## Create Materialized View Entry
 ![](images/mv_creation.png)